CyberSaiyanIT/rhc22-badge/README.md

 * after dowloading the MOCA schedule from web you should restart the badge to see the updated schedule.
 This is due to a memory allocartion problem (the json file is too big) and the fix is a WIP

 # Misc

+## WiFi SSID name lenght limit

+The WiFi SSID name configure to connect to external AP is limited to 20 chars

 ## Use a different logo image